Looking for complementary or alternative therapy information on the web

 - A network organisation site ends in .net

 This list gives you some clues about where and who the information comes from, which can be useful.

 NB – If the website is specifically for a certain country, the last 3 letters may have the country name abbreviation after it.
 For example, .org.uk for the United Kingdom or .com.au for Australia.

-Our complementary therapy organisations and websites page has details of websites with reliable and evidence based information about complementary and alternative therapies.
 For websites about specific types of therapies, look at the pages in the individual therapies section.